Sqli digital experience

 Biometrics: a minor revolution in the world of user tests

-If, like me, you are interested in biometrics and innovations in the area of UX Research, you may have come across a sensational news item regarding ‘ear tracking’: an ear micromovement analysis technology, said to be a potential game changer in the area of user tests.
-Once I got over the surprise and looked at the publication date (April 1st 2019), I realised it was a hoax.
+If, like me, you are interested in biometrics and innovations in the area of UX Research, you may have come across a sensational news item regarding 'ear tracking': an ear micromovement analysis technology, said to be a potential game changer in the area of user tests.

 However, this April Fool’s joke by the Nielsen Normal Group teaches us something interesting about our profession.
 As UX designers, we spend the better part of our days in front of a screen designing, creating and testing digital products.
 We have specific software tools for almost all parts of our work.
 Most of us are also surrounded by digital services in our personal lives.